This Fourth of July, Exercise Your Right To Rebel

 Here are a few ideas to help you channel your inner James Dean by rebelling against:

-- Your style: Even if you have the time and energy to put together a nice looking outfit every day, such a routine can be a hassle.
-Today, feel free to do away with the fancy duds and stay in your PJs.
-If you have a party or cookout to attend, just make sure that your jammies are red, white and blue and you'll be good to go.
+- Your Style: Even if you have the time and energy to put together a nice looking outfit every day, such a routine can be a hassle.
+Today, feel free to do away with the fancy duds and stay in your PJs or loungewear.
+If you have a party or cookout to attend, just make sure that your comfy threads are red, white and blue and you'll be good to go.
 Oddly enough, you and your loved one may actually be labeled as ‘trendy' for wearing your sleepwear while awake.
-Designer pajama-like ensembles have recently been seen on a slew of celebrities including: Salma Hayek, Rachel Roy and Rhianna.
+Designer sweatpants, loungewear and athleisure ensembles have been seen on a slew of celebrities including: Salma Hayek, Rachel Roy and Rhianna.

-- Your ‘normal': Everyone has their ‘normal' ways of thinking, acting and perceiving the world around them, caregivers are certainly no exception.
-Shake things up by making a pledge to break out of what's normal for you for just one day.
-It doesn't have to be a New Year's Resolution type of commitment—just try something different.
+- Your ‘Normal': Everyone has their ‘normal' ways of thinking, acting and perceiving the world around them, caregivers are certainly no exception.
+Shake things up by making a pledge to break out of your routine for just one day.
+It doesn't have to be a prolonged New Year's Resolution type of commitment—just try something different.
 For 24 hours, try giving up on perfectionistic tendencies, stop apologizing for everything, or give yourself permission to experience the full spectrum of your emotions without feeling guilty about it.
 Think of it as an opportunity to try on a different pair of emotional shoes—you might find that they fit even better than your old ones.

 - The Man: No one is suggesting that you should stage a sit-in or spray paint the sidewalk outside your house, but there are more subtle ways you can stick it to the man.
 For example, you could take your loved one to the movies this weekend and ignore the signs that say you're not allowed to bring in any outside food.
 Just load up your largest handbag or purse full of pre-purchased snacks.
-As a courtesy to your fellow moviegoers, unwrap your goodies beforehand and stick them in Tupperware or some other form of non-noisy packaging.
-The only caveat to this is that you do run the risk of being discovered and either having your culinary contraband confiscated or getting kicked out of the theatre.
+As a courtesy to your fellow moviegoers and an effective method of avoiding getting caught, unwrap your goodies beforehand and stick them in Tupperware or some other form of quiet packaging.
+The only caveat to this is that you do run the risk of being discovered and either having your contraband confiscated or getting kicked out of the theater.

-Whenever safely possible, try including your loved one in on these dissentious doings.
-It may seem strange, but banding together as two not-so-rowdy renegades may help strengthen the bond between you and the person you're caring for.
+Whenever safely possible, try including your loved one in these dissentious doings.
+It may seem strange, but banding together as two not-so-rowdy renegades may help strengthen the bond between you.